“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “How reassuring.”

 “See that guy over there, the big one?”
 Thackeray pointed to a portly figure standing under the marquee of the “Blue Dragon” cabaret.
 “That’s Johnny Naka.
-At least that’s what we call him.
-He’s a washed-up sumo.
+A washed-up sumo wrestler.
 Bounces for the place.
 Blocks ice at the wharf during the day.”

 Thackeray called out, “Hey Johnny!”